 Incarceration: (1) I am interested in racial and gender differences in how prisoner integration and involvement affects adjustment within facilities and upon release.
 As part of the Women’s Prison Inmate Network Study (WO-PINS) with Dr. Dana Haynie and numerous professors and graduate students at various universities, I am analyzing the effects of prisoner integration and social support on mental and physical inmate health.
-In this area, I also have a forthcoming paper in The Prison Journal examining the causes of negative psychological adjustment associated with perceptions of fairness within the court system.
+In this area, I also have an article in The Prison Journal examining the causes of negative psychological adjustment associated with perceptions of fairness within the court system.
 (2) Additionally, I explore the collateral consequences of incarceration.
-I have a paper with Amelia (Qi) Li and Dr. Cindy Colen that analyzes incarceration rates’ effect on infant health, and whether incarceration rates mediate racial disparities in infant health.
-For my dissertation, I will continue in this area, examining the relationship between race, human capital, and post-incarceration employment.
+I am working on an article with Amelia (Qi) Li and Dr. Cindy Colen that analyzes incarceration rates’ effect on infant health, and whether incarceration rates mediate racial disparities in infant health.
+(3) My dissertation contributes to work in this area as well by examining the relationship between race, criminal stigma, human capital, and employment.

-Substance Use and Mass Violence: (1) My advisor and I have a manuscript in preparation examining how race of a drug user and media portrayal of drugs affects public public responses to drug use.
-(2) I have a paper in the Journal of Research in Crime and Delinquency with two fellow graduate students exploring how race shapes media framing of mass shooting perpetrators.
-(3) Another graduate student and I are exploring how both the race of mass shooting perpetrators and the mental health frame used in the media affects public punitive attitudes.
+Race and deviance (drug use and mass shootings): (1) I have a co-authored manuscript in preparation examining how race of a drug user and media portrayal of drugs affects public public responses to drug use.
+(2) I also have a co-authored paper in the Journal of Research in Crime and Delinquency exploring how race shapes media framing of mass shooting perpetrators.
+(3) I am currently working on another co-authored paper that examines how both the race of mass shooting perpetrators and mental health frames in media coverage of mass shootings affect public punitive attitudes.